julianprester/website/src/links/titlewe-have-a-package-for-you-a-comprehensive-analysis-of-package-hallucinations-by-code-generating-llms.md

 ---
 title: >-
-  Title:We Have a Package for You!
+  We Have a Package for You!
 A Comprehensive Analysis of Package Hallucinations by Code Generating LLMs
 url: 'https://arxiv.org/abs/2406.10279'
 date: 2024-10-01T12:03:36.000Z